thaian161/annbui-portfolio/docs.md

 ## Import and use Image in Index.js

 - import Image to use in index.js using `import Image from 'next/image';` then import your photo `import AnnBuiPhoto from '../public/AnnBuiPhoto.jpeg'; `

+# Responsive

+- With the Mobile First developing approach, whatever come first will be set as default, use `md:px-20` to set padding for medium screeen, use `lg:px-40` to set padding for large screen.